gershnik/TranslitForWindows/README.md

 ## Configuration

-When one of the Translit languages is active the system tray will have one additional icon and look like this:
+When one of the Translit languages is active the system tray will have one additional icon (circled in red below):

 <img src="doc/images/SettingsIcon.png" width="100px"><br>